Published February 2nd 2016 by William Morrow Paperbacks

 WHAT I LIKED:

 - Jesse.
 Yes.
 Jesse should be number one.
 He is 90% of the reason why I like the series so much.
-The thing I love most about Meg Cabot’s books is that her characters always made an impression to me, most especially the guys.
+The thing I love most about Meg Cabot’s books is that her characters always made an impression on me, most especially the guys.
 In fact, Michael from the Princess Diaries has always been my number one.
 I wasn’t sure where Jesse stood before but after reading this, I’m thinking he should be number two. 😉

 - Suze.
 The other reason why Meg Cabot is one of my fave authors is that in some way, I have always identified with her female characters.
 We’re not exactly alike but I see a part of myself in them and it makes me feel closer to the story.
 Also, Suze might not be Meg’s best female character but she is definitely badass.